ascott18/TellMeWhen/README.md

 * [CurseForge](http://wow.curseforge.com/addons/tellmewhen/) (development site)

 Packaged versions that include all libraries and are ready to be installed in WoW can be found [here](http://wow.curseforge.com/addons/tellmewhen/files/).

+The issue tracker for the project may be found [here](http://wow.curseforge.com/addons/tellmewhen/tickets/).
+The GitHub issue tracker is not used.